shaily99/advice/README.md

 * [Questions to Ask a Prospective Ph.D.
 Advisor on Visit Day, With Thorough and Forthright Explanations by Andrew Kuznetsov (HCII,CMU)](https://blog.ml.cmu.edu/2020/03/02/questions-to-ask-a-prospective-ph-d-advisor-on-visit-day-with-thorough-and-forthright-explanations/)

 ### Reaching out to prospective advisors
+This might be helpful for cold emailing advisors for internships and prospective collaborators even outside of the PhD application process.
 * [Tweet thread for a template to emailing prospective advisors by Casey Fiesler](https://twitter.com/cfiesler/status/1301907707579031555?s=20)
 * [Contacting Potential PhD Advisors / Supervisors by Casey Fiesler](https://www.youtube.com/watch?v=XPM22bWTjRk&list=PLPA3GFqdHv_oL8gRg-44TmvMzjcFRMH4I&index=9)
 * [A note on cold-mailing professors by Yontan Bisk](https://yonatanbisk.com/emailing_professors.html)